ChrisRDaniels/ChrisRDaniels/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Full Stack course at Lambda School.
+- Finishing the Full Stack course at Lambda School.
-- Taking online courses about different languages, focused on game development currently with C#.
+- Taking online courses about different languages, focused on game development currently with C# and JavaScript.

 #### :muscle: Things I am challenging myself with: